aidanboyne/aidanboyne.github.io/_pages/statistics.md

   - /stats/
 ---

-Coming soon :)
+Updates Coming soon :)

-Still trying to get jupyter notebook to cooperate with the website.
+-Resolving some display issues with the integration of Jupyter notebooks (where the data crunching/graphing takes place) and the website.